TL;DR – How to Sleep in a Recliner

 – And Snoring

-While sleeping in a recliner won’t, by itself, do anything to make you healthier, if you’ve recently had surgery or suffer from any of the above, you’ll almost always notice an improvement.
+While sleeping in a recliner won’t, by itself, make you healthier, if you’ve recently had surgery or suffer from any of the above, you’ll almost always notice an improvement.

 According to WebMD, it’s perfectly acceptable to sleep in a recliner while pregnant, and in fact, a significant minority of women give up entirely on the idea of sleeping in their bed at night, preferring the convenience of sleeping in their recliner, often with a pillow between their legs or with a body-length pillow for added comfort.

-Sleeping in a recliner isn’t especially good or bad for lower back pain, but recent studies have shown that too much time spent sitting can be detrimental to your health and can certainly make back pain of any kind worse.
+Sleeping in a recliner isn’t especially good or bad for lower back pain, but recent studies have shown that too much time spent sitting can be detrimental to your health and can make back pain worse.

 For that reason, it’s well worth the time and extra money to buy good-quality furniture with ergonomic features built-in.
 There aren’t a huge number of recliners on the market today that offer ergonomic features, but there are some, and even better, they’re offered by well-respected American furniture brands.